vberlier/json-model-viewer/README.md

 The `name` property must match the texture's file name, regardless of the folder in which it is.
 This means that `folderA/myTexture` and `folderB/myTexture` will both use the texture named `myTexture`, even if the original textures are not the same.

 The `texture` property must be the image dataURL of the corresponding texture.

+The constructor can also take an optional argument. `clipUVs` is set to true by default, and will clip invalid uvs on the fly.
+If set to false, the constructor will throw an error if it encounters uv coordinates outside of the valid 0-16 range.

 #### Animated textures